Apra-Labs/ApraPipes/samples/README.md

     - arg1: input video path
     - arg2: output path
 - The Unit test "timelapse_summary_test.cpp" is located inside the aprapipessampleut executable.
 Make sure to replace the "inputVideoPath" and "outputPath" with suitable paths.

+### 2. Relay sample:
+This sample demonstrate the use of relay command in the ApraPipes which can be used to swith the stream from live to recorder and vice versa.
+#### - Modules Used:
+- RtspClientSrc: To read the live stream from RTSP camera.
+- Mp4Reader: To Read recorded stream from the Mp4Video.
+- H264Decoder: To decode the h264 frames from RTSP and MP4 sources.
+- colorConversion: To transform YUV420 frame to RAW RGB format.
+- ImageViewer: To render RGB frames on the screen.
+- arguments:
+    - arg1: RTSP camera URL
+    - arg2: MP4 video file path
+- The Unit test "relay_sample_test.cpp" is located inside the aprapipessampleut executable.
+Make sure to replace the `rtspUrl` and `mp4VideoPath` with suitable paths.